simonpercic/OkLog/README.md

 This library optionally uses [Timber](https://github.com/JakeWharton/timber) for the actual logging, which splits lines that are too long, so you can see if a response was longer than the limit.

+## ProGuard

+ProGuard configuration is already bundled with OkLog/3, so you can safely use it with ProGuard.

 ## Change Log
 See [CHANGELOG.md](CHANGELOG.md)